BUTDRILL1/gym-ping/README.md

 * Once the app is up and running, you can explore the following features:

-    - **Gym Locator**:
+    - **Gym Locator** :
         Access the gym locator to find gyms near your location.
         Sort by name, rating, and price to find the best fit.
         Check available equipment and contact details for each gym.

-    - **Dashboard**:
+    - **Dashboard** :
         -The "Coming Soon!"
 Dashboard will soon feature fitness tracking capabilities, allowing you to monitor your progress.

-    - **Authentication**:
+    - **Authentication** :
         -Sign in securely with Clerk to access personalized features and save preferences.

 ## Folder Structure

-Gym-Ping ├── public # Public files ├── src │ ├── assets # Static assets (e.g., images, JSON files) │ ├── components # Reusable UI components (e.g., Header, Footer) │ ├── pages # Application pages (e.g., Locator, Dashboard) │ ├── App.tsx # Main app component │ └── index.tsx # Entry point of the app ├── .env # Environment variables ├── package.json # Project configuration and dependencies └── README.md # Project documentation
+Gym-Ping ├── public # Public files
+├── src
+│ ├── assets # Static assets (e.g., images, JSON files)
+│ ├── components # Reusable UI components (e.g., Header, Footer)
+│ ├── pages # Application pages (e.g., Locator, Dashboard)
+│ ├── App.tsx # Main app component
+│ └── index.tsx # Entry point of the app
+├── .env # Environment variables
+├── package.json # Project configuration and dependencies
+└── README.md # Project documentation

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.